Find a Registered Dental Hygienist

 • Guidelines from reputable Canadian (and American) authorities have evolved in recent years to, in general, advise against routinely using antibiotics before dental/dental hygiene procedures for the purpose of preventing hematogenous seeding (i.e., bacteremia) causation of prosthetic joint infections.
 However, practice patterns (for both orthopaedic surgeons and oral health professionals) vary within North America and globally.

 • Patients/clients should be in optimal oral health prior to undergoing total joint replacement, and they should maintain good oral hygiene and oral health following surgery.
-Some orthopaedic surgeons request that their patients/clients not undergo dental procedures within 6 to 8 weeks prior to their joint replacement surgery.

 • Orofacial infections should be promptly treated in patients/clients with total joint prostheses, and in persons about to undergo arthroplasty, to eliminate the source of infection and prevent its spread.